-Ubuntu has Lynis in its own repository, but it's fairly far behind what's current.
-If you're okay with using an older version, the command to install it is as follows:
+Ubuntu has Lynis in its own repository, but it's just a little bit behind what's current.
+If you're okay with using an older version, the command to install it is:

-'''

 sudo apt install lynis

-'''

-If you want the newest version for Ubuntu or if you want to use Lynis on operating systems that don't have it in their repositories, you can

-You can download Lynis from https://cisofy.com/downloads/lynis/.
+If you want the newest version for Ubuntu or if you want to use Lynis on operating systems that don't have it in their repositories, you can download Lynis from https://cisofy.com/downloads/lynis/

-The cool thing about this is that once you download it, you can use it on any Linux, Unix, or Unix-like operating system (this even includes macOS, which I've just confirmed by running it on my old Mac Pro that's running with macOS High Sierra.)
+The cool thing about this is that once you download it, you can use it on any Linux, Unix, or Unix-like operating system.
+(This even includes macOS, which I confirmed by running it on my old Mac Pro that was running with macOS High Sierra.)

 Since the executable file is nothing but a common shell script, there's no need to perform an actual installation.
-All you need to do is extract the archive file, cd, into the resultant directory, and run Lynis from there:
+All you need to do is extract the archive file, cd into the resultant directory, and run Lynis from there:

 '''

-tar xzvf lynis-2.7.5.tar.gz
+tar xzvf lynis-3.0.8.tar.gz

 cd lynis

 sudo ./lynis -h

 '''